 We’ve been redesigning a portion of Peachtree Street as a shared space that creates an exceptional public space in Downtown Atlanta by putting people first.
 To help us make better decisions about the design, we’re testing what’s possible with a demonstration project.
-Starting this summer, three blocks between Baker Street and Ellis Street will change temporarily to make more space for people and test how this works with vehicles, helping inform the final shared space design.
+Starting this summer, three blocks between Baker Street and Ellis Street are changing temporarily to make more space for people and test how this works with vehicles, helping inform the final shared space design.

 Frequently Asked Questions